The nickname Ozzy feels like the next big thing.

 O.Z.

 Any names with the initials O.Z. could work, too.
 Owen Zachary, maybe?
 Oliver Zane, Otto Zachariah, Ocean Zeke.
 Maybe that last one sounds a little bit like a Cabbage Patch Kid?
 But it would totally work.
 Fun fact: the Wizard himself, from L. Frank Baum’s fantastic world, was named Oscar Zoroaster Phadrig Isaac Norman Henkle Emmannuel Ambroise Diggs.
-So Oz might come from his first name, or his initials.
+So Oz might come from his first and middle name, or his initials.

 I would also add Ozias!
 I can definitely see Ozias climbing the charts due to its long O and zippy Z sounds